 Project or Phase Business Objective Measurement Description Met/ Not Met Measurement Outcome Iteration 1 Objective 1.1: Meet federally mandated requirements to integrate with the federal HBE.
 Measurement 1.1.1: Successful send and receipt of all defined eligibility transactions from the federal hub and completion of the enrollment and/or reenrollment processes by October 1, 2013.
-Met Currently being met with an approved contingency, and will be modified in future iterations Iteration 1 Objective 1.2: In order to apply the correct Federal Matching Percentage (FMAP) for Medicaid enrollees, the system must be able to determine upon enrollment whether the individual's authorization was based upon existing eligibility criteria or the criteria created by the ACA.
-Measurement 1.2.1 : Determine methodology the state will deploy for determining the application of FMAP by December 31, 2012.
-Measurement 1.2.2 : The system is able to correctly report claims payment data by FMAP upon go live 1.2.1 is Met, 1.2.2 is Met Currently being met with an approved contingency, and will be modified in future iterations Iteration 1 Objective 1.3: Creation of real-time application process.
-Measurement 1.3.1 : Public facing application in which the client is capable of completing the application for Medicaid and CHIP online upon go live.
-All iterations Objective 2.1: Meet the system requirements as outlined in the Centers for Medicare and Medicaid (CMS) Enhanced Funding Requirements: Seven Conditions and Standards (MITS-11-01) All of the following measurements must be included in the APD submission, be addressed in the Gate Review for concept of operations, and be present upon project completion: Measurement 2.1.1: Modularity Standard - This condition requires the use of a modular, flexible approach to systems development, including the use of open interfaces and exposed application programming interfaces (API); the separation of business rules from core programming; and the availability of business rules in both human and machine-readable formats.
-Including: Use of Systems Development Lifecycle methodologies.
-States should use a system development lifecycle (SDLC) methodology for improved efficiency and quality of
+Met Iteration 1 Objective 1.2: In order to apply the correct Federal Matching Percentage (FMAP) for Medicaid enrollees, the system must be able to determine upon enrollment whether the individual's authorization was based upon existing eligibility criteria or the criteria created by the ACA.
+Measurement 1.2.1: Determine methodology the state will deploy for determining the application of FMAP by December 31, 2012.
+Measurement 1.2.2: The system is able to correctly report claims payment data by FMAP upon go live Met Iteration 1 Objective 1.3: Creation of real-time application process.
+Measurement 1.3.1: Public facing application in which the client is capable of completing the application for Medicaid and CHIP online upon go live.
+Met All iterations Objective 2.1: Meet the system requirements as outlined in the Centers for Medicare and Medicaid (CMS) Enhanced Funding Requirements: Seven Conditions and Standards (MITS-11-01) All of the following measurements must be included in the APD submission, be addressed in the Gate Review for concept of operations, and be present upon project completion: Measurement 2.1.1: Modularity Standard - This condition requires the use of a modular, flexible approach to systems development, including the use of open interfaces and exposed application programming interfaces (API); the separation of business rules from core programming; and the availability of business rules in both human and machine-readable formats.
+Including: Met

+Use of Systems Development Lifecycle methodologies.

+States should use a system

+development lifecycle (SDLC)

+methodology for improved

+efficiency and quality of

 products and services.

 Identification and

 description of open

 interfaces: States should

 emphasize the flexibility of

 open interfaces and exposed

 APIs as components for the

 service layer.

 Use of business rules

 engines.
 States should

 ensure the use of business

 rules engines to separate

 business rules from core

 programming, and should

 provide information about

 the change control process

 that will manage

 development and

-implementation of business
+implementation of business rules.

-rules.

-Submission of business rules business rules
+Submission of business rules

 to a HHS-designated

 repository.
 States should be

 prepared to submit all their

-business rules in humanreadable form to an HHS
+business rules in human-

+readable form to an HHS

-repository, which will be made available to other
+repository, which will be

+made available to other

 states and to the public.

 Measurement 2.1.2: MITA Condition -

 This condition requires states to align

 to and advance increasingly in MITA

 maturity for business, architecture,

 and data.
 Including:

 MITA Self Assessments.
 CMS

 expects all states to

 complete a self-assessment

 and may wait until version

 3.0 is published (expected in

 2011).

 MITA Roadmaps.
 States will

 provide to CMS a MITA

 Maturity Model Roadmap

 that addresses goals and

-objectives, as well as key

-activities and milestones,

-covering a 5-year outlook for

-their proposed MMIS

-solution, as part of the APD

-process.